"Real Vampires" Revisited

 Okay, now that we've cleared that up, I'll go on!

 When the editor of FireHeart asked me to write "Real Vampires," I was a little surprised.
 It had not yet occurred to me, at that time, to try and frame my thoughts and researches in the form of an article.
-I was also amazed that anyone would take what I was discussing and doing that seriously.
-Without really thinking about it, I simply assumed that everyone, both in my coven and outside of it, was either skeptical and tolerant or skeptical and hostile.
-Either way, I assumed on principle that my ideas would never be taken at face value.
-When I composed the article, I thought I was addressing people who would find the entire notion of "real vampires" to be absurd or insane, and I felt that I needed to use language and a context that Pagan, magickal and "New Age" readers--FireHeart's audience--could relate to.
+I simply assumed that everyone, both in my coven and outside of it, was either skeptical and tolerant or skeptical and hostile.
+Either way, I assumed on principle that my ideas would never be taken seriously.
+When I composed the article, I was addressing people who would find the entire notion of "real vampires" to be absurd or insane.
+I felt that I needed to use language and a context that Pagan, magickal and "New Age" readers--FireHeart's audience--could relate to.

-Along with this, I was still deeply mired in sorting out all the information and observations I was collecting.
+Along with this, I was still sorting out all the information and observations I was collecting.
 I wrote "Real Vampires" from the perspective I had at that time, which was strongly biased by a number of factors.
-These included my past training in energy work, healing techniques and various "New Age" concepts, my current work with the Glainn Sidhr Order, the fact that other vampiric people I had opportunity to observe or talk to were almost exclusively from the Pagan or magickal communities themselves, and the fact that I was still exploring a number of different hypotheses or models to explain what was going on.
+These included my past training in energy work, healing techniques and various "New Age" concepts, my current work with the Glainn Sidhr Order, the fact that those vampires (conscious or otherwise) I had opportunity to observe or talk to were almost exclusively from the Pagan or magickal communities themselves, and the fact that I was still exploring a number of different hypotheses or models to explain what was going on.

-All of these factors in combination led to my making some basic errors in "Real Vampires."
+All of these factors led to some basic errors in "Real Vampires."
 I had recognized this and adjusted my stated views long before I put up the first version of my website in 1997.
 However, I never got around to directly commenting on the article itself.
 In part, that was because I didn't think many people had even read it in print form.
 I was stunned to see Martin V. Riccardo cite it in the chapter he contributed to Rosemary Ellen Guiley's Complete Vampire Companion (1994).
 My illusion of obscurity changed overnight when "Real Vampires" was republished online in early 1997.
 After spending six months explaining myself to readers one by one in private e-mail, I put up The Real Vampires Home Page specifically to clarify and update my article.
-The result was similar to putting out a small smouldering campfire with a handy five-gallon drum of gasoline.
-But that's another story!
+I might as well have tried to put out a small smouldering campfire with a handy five-gallon drum of gasoline.

 In the first version of The Real Vampires Home Page, I made two flat, unequivocal statements that contradicted, more or less, some of what I said in 1987.
 I said: